Plantur 39 Review: Can Caffeine Regrow Hair?

 Camellia sinensis (tea) leaf extract was shown in a medical review published in the Molecules journal to “stimulate hair roots and extend the hair growth phase.”

-Fragrance was studied in a medical review published in the Air Quality, Atmosphere & Health journal that we often cite on Illuminate Health, and the study authors concluded that fragranced consumer products can "impose serious risks to human health."
+Fragrance was studied in a medical review published in the Air Quality, Atmosphere & Health journal, and the study authors concluded that fragranced consumer products can "impose serious risks to human health."

 Potassium sorbate, sodium benzoate and phenoxyethanol are preservative ingredients.